 About the construction

-The installtion was built by the University at Buffalo Department of Theatre and Dance, overseen by technical director Jonathan Shimon.
+The installation was built by the University at Buffalo Department of Theatre and Dance, overseen by technical director Jonathan Shimon.
 USITT published an article on this process earlier this year: